Republican candidates for Utah's open US House seat split on aid for Ukraine

 At the April GOP convention, state Sen. Mike Kennedy earned the official party nod for the seat U.S. Rep. John Curtis is vacating to run for U.S. Senate.
 But in a district that represents such a wide range of viewpoints and walks of life, Kennedy's endorsement from delegates, who tend to lean farther right than Republican voters, may not be enough to carry him through the June 25 primary.

-He was joined on the debate stage Wednesday by four candidates who had already guaranteed their spots in the primary ballot before the convention by gathering signatures.
+He was joined on the debate stage Wednesday by four candidates who had already guaranteed their spots on the primary ballot before the convention by gathering signatures.

 The winner of the Republican primary will face Democratic nominee Glenn Wright, a former Summit County councilmember, in November.
 The GOP candidate is strongly favored to win in a district that has not been represented by a Democrat since 1997.